gpaulissen/blog/_posts/2021-02-13-oracle-apex-how-to-build-1.md

 # Conclusion

 I hope I have given you enough appetite to continue reading this series of articles about building Oracle applications.
-Apart from the Oracle database all tools are open source (and mature) so you can use that argument to convince your boss.
+Apart from the Oracle Database almost all tools are open source (and mature) so you can use that argument to convince your boss.
 And some tools also have a (paid) support option if that is needed.

 Stay tuned!